miniboxing/miniboxing.github.io/benchmarks.md

  * a high-level overview of patterns in Scala
  * benchmarks for a mock-up of the Scala collection linked list

+## Conclusion

 In short, miniboxed code:

  * is up to *22x faster* than generic code
- * matches the performance of specialization
+ * it surpasses the performance of specialization
- * is marginally slower compared to monomorphic code
+ * is marginally slower compared to monomorphic code, with an overhead of about 10%